 At the time of this report no payments of fees in lieu of on-site affordable housing units secured through the Downtown Density Bonus program have been made to the City.
+Payments are made when a development applies for the Certificate of Occupancy, and thus far no projects participating in the program have reached that milestone.
 Staff anticipates the first payments will be received in calendar year 2016.